In order to improve employee engagement with a survey, you have to have solid employee participation, and this can be easier said than done.

 2. Guarantee anonymity of participation

 Employees need to know they are not going to be singled out for constructive criticism.
 You are asking employees to be honest about how they feel about their job — the good and the bad.
-Employees need to feel as though they will be able to speak freely if you want to increase your survey participation.
+Employees need to feel as though they will be able to speak freely as survey respondents if you want to increase survey participation and have higher response rates.
 That's why, if you run surveys through Lattice, they're 100% anonymous.

 3. Communicate the value of an employee survey

 Nobody likes to do busywork.
 Your employees are busy, and if they think that an employee survey isn't going to change much, they will push it off or not take it altogether.